tinymce/tinymce-docs/_includes/configuration/formats.md

 - Applied to newly created inline or block elements.
 - Appended to selected existing inline or block elements.

-To replace existing classes, use the `class` parameter.
+To replace existing classes, use the `class` attribute.

 **Type:** `String`